ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 First approach to hook WinAPI calls is to substitute original Windows library.
 We can implement a library that looks like the original one for Windows loader point of view.
 Therefore, this library is loaded to the process memory during application launching.
 Then a game application interacts with the library in the same way as with the original one.
 This approach allows us to execute our code each time, when the game application calls a function from the WinAPI library.

-The library that can substitute original one is named **Proxy DLL**.
+The library that can substitute original one is named **proxy DLL**.

 We need to hook several specific WinAPI functions in most cases.
 All other functions of the substituted Windows library are not interesting for us.
 Also there is a requirement - game application should behave with proxy DLL in the same manner as with the original library.
 Therefore, proxy DLL should route function calls to the original library.
 The functions, which should be hooked, can contain code of the bot application to simulate player actions or to gather state of the game objects.
 But the original WinAPI functions should be called after this code.
 We can make simple wrappers, which route to the original Windows library, for not interesting for us functions.
-It means that the original library should be loaded in the process memory too.
-Windows loader performs this task because the proxy DLL depends on the original library.
+This means that the original library should be loaded in the process memory too.
+Windows loader do it because the proxy DLL depends on the original library.

 This scheme illustrates a call of the `TextOutA` WinAPI function via a proxy DLL: